TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

-the `- bar` is indented too far to start a list, and can't be an indented code block because indented code blocks cannot interrupt paragraphs, so it is [paragraph continuation text].
+the `- bar` is indented too far to start a list, and can't be an indented code block because indented code blocks cannot interrupt paragraphs, so it is paragraph continuation text.

 A block quote can be empty: